bojackchen/digital-flow/README.md

 - Always include a complete sensitivity list in each `always` block
 - Do not assign to `reg` type signal in multiple `always` blocks

-In addition to the above, the following are general guidelines that every designer shoud be aware of.
+In addition to the above, the following are general guidelines that every designer should be aware of.
 There is no fixed rule adhere to these guidelines, however, following them vastly improves the performance of the synthesized logic, and may produce a cleaner design that is well suited for automating the synthesis process [1].